 - An angle of Light between zero and 360 degrees (the default) which represents the allowed radius of light for this Light Source.

-- Rotation (Degrees)
+- Light Rotation Angle (Degrees)

 - The current direction the light is facing in degrees.
 Rotation of zero (the default) corresponds to a southward facing.
+This can also be adjusted by holding shift(or ctrl/cmd) and using scrollwheel while hovering over a directional light source.

 - Light Color